artmg/lubuild/help/use/coding.md

 		* developed by github
 		* HTML, JavaScript, CSS, and Node.js integration
 	* Bluefish
+		* uses GTK+ toolkit
 		* no markdown
+	* Light Table
+		* different paradigm to most IDEs
+		* not sure about performance or dependencies
+	* Komodo Edit
+		* rich and mature IDE project
+		* based on Mozilla platform

 * Not free/libre
 	* sublime text